 The restaurant offers local food and flavor skillfully prepared by Chef Andy.
 The menu reflects his diverse culinary influences, including Norwegian.
 Chef Andy obtains high-quality food products and purchases locally when available.
 The restaurant boasts a large wine and beer list and also serves martinis.
 Happy Hour is fro5 pmpm - 6 pm Wednesday through Saturday.
 The restaurant offers a party room that will host an event for up to 50 people.
 For reservations, just give them a call at 1-563-382-WINE (9463).

-A favorite appetizer of regular diners are the shrimp wraps with blueberry pomegranate dipping sauce.
-Also, the smoked organic chicken wings drenched in smokehouse maple rub and sriracha bourbon sauce appetizer is sure to delight the taste buds.
-The honey garlic rubbed Norwegian salmon served with lobster ravioli and French fried onions is an excellent main course for diners wishing to experience the Norwegian cuisine that draws visitors back to Decorah again and again.
+A favorite appetizer of regulars are the shrimp wraps with blueberry pomegranate dipping sauce.
+Also popular are the smoked organic chicken wings drenched in a smokehouse maple rub and sriracha bourbon sauce.
+The honey garlic rubbed Norwegian salmon served with lobster ravioli and French fried onions is an excellent main dish for diners wishing to experience some of the cultural cuisines that draw visitors back to Decorah again and again.